Facebook

 Adjustable Seats

-To ensure everyone has a view, you can adjust the height of the seats.
-This stroller gives you three positions.
-This allows three kids of varying heights to sit in the stroller comfortably.
+To ensure everyone has a view, you can adjust the seat heights.
+This stroller gives you three positions, allowing three kids of varying heights to sit in the stroller comfortably.

 Large Storage

-Good-sized storage is necessary when you’re hauling along even one baby, and here you’ll have three.
+Ample storage is necessary when you’re hauling along even one baby, and here you’ll have three.
 The storage basket sits at the back, where it’s optimal for safety, so the stroller doesn’t tip over.
-You should have ample space for all your essentials.
+You should have plenty of space for all your essentials.

 What We Don't Like